simoncblyth/opticks/qudarap/index.rst

     acting as coordinator of all the below

 QRng.hh
-    loading+uploading curandState : use curand without the stack cost of curand_init
+    loading+uploading RNG : use curand without the stack cost of curand_init

 QTex.hh
     2D texture creation